Jimbly/dcjam2024/Jimb-TODO.md

 TODO
+* put floor reached into score
+* solitude upgrade only if you also have enough xp to skill up after, or mutliple are max tier
+* lowercase "aggro"
+* "Don't blink."
+* bigger/nicer bridge level
+  * need some space to learn controls before the second popup
+  * need some point of interest so you know which way is the front (windows on just one side?)
+* death messages - ensure random does not repeat if possible
+* better explain aggro somewhere - maybe just in combat tooltip?
+* different map icon for solitude
+* hi score list
+  * go directly from finale -> credits -> high score list
 * Insanity view
   * just ramp this from 0-50 throughout the 5 levels, plus sanity damage
   * party portraits to change to monsters - silhouettes